-Step 2: Click the Media tab in the upper-left corner and select Convert/Save from the resulting drop-down menu.
-From here, click the Add button and locate the file you wish to convert on your PC.
-Once found, hit the Convert/Save button at the bottom of the window.
+Step 3: Click the Add button and locate the file you wish to convert on your PC.
+Once it’s selected, press the Convert/Save button at the bottom of the window.

-Step 3: Specify your desired video format — in this case, “H.264 + Mp3 (MP4)” –using the drop-down menu beside Profile.
+Step 4: Specify your desired video format — in this case, we’d recommend, H.264 + Mp3 (MP4) — using the drop-down menu beside Profile.
 Clicking the tool icon will also allow you to further fine-tune your settings.

 Step 5: Specify under Destination where you would like VLC to export your file.
 Then, click Start.
 The timeline will turn into a progress bar and once it finishes, your video will be ready.
 Remember that the old MKV file still exists.
 If you no longer want the old file and would prefer more storage space on your computer, you should delete all your old MKV files when finished.

 If you would rather not install any software to convert your files, you can use a web service instead.
 There are a few out there, but Cloud Convert is our favorite because it’s simple and supports a vast array of file formats.

 Step 1: Navigate to the Cloud Convert homepage and upload your file.
 You can either find it through the Select Files button or you can simply drag and drop the file in your browser window.
 You can also import from Google Drive, Dropbox, and other cloud storage services.

 Step 2: Scroll through the list of video formats and select MP4.
 Default settings should be fine, but you can also fine-tune quality and other aspects if you prefer.
 Once you’re happy with the settings, click the big, red Start Conversion button at the bottom of the page.